COVID-19 Update - The ABPN has been actively monitoring the events and circumstances surrounding the spread of COVID-19…

 |4||90||20 per certification||10 flexible||120|

-No, diplomates will be required to choose either the article pathway or the exam pathway for all their certifications.
+No, diplomates will be required to choose either the article-based pathway or the exam pathway for all their certifications.

-Diplomates with lapsed certificate(s) can participate in the article pathway in lieu of taking the traditional recertification exam.
+Diplomates with lapsed certificate(s) can participate in the ABCC Pathway in lieu of taking the traditional recertification exam.

 |Number of Lapsed/Expired Certification(s)||Total article exams to pass before reported as Certified||Number of article exams PER certificate||Plus, number of article exams in any certificate||Number of attempted article exams allowed|

-Diplomates who hold an active ABPN certification and a MDS certificate (Brain Injury Medicine, Hospice & Palliative Medicine, Pain Medicine, and Sleep Medicine) must check with the administering board for possible longitudinal assessment options for their MDS certificate(s).
+Diplomates who hold an active ABPN certification and a MDS certificate (Brain Injury Medicine, Pain Medicine, and Sleep Medicine) must check with the administering board for possible longitudinal assessment options for their MDS certificate(s).

-Neurocritical Care article assessments will have the option to begin the article-based assessments in 2025.
+ABPN diplomates issued certification in Neurocritical Care from ABPN will have the option to begin the article-based pathway in 2025.

 Yes.
-Diplomates are required to complete the Continuing Certification requirements as outlined in their Physician Portal/Folios account.
+Diplomates are required to complete the Continuing Certification requirements as outlined in their Physician Portal.
 Successful ongoing completion of article exams every 3-year CC block will take the place of the traditional recertification exam every tenth year.

 Yes, successful completion of the article exams automatically counts for a waiver of 16 out of the 24 Self-Assessment (SA) credits needed per 3-year block.
 The waiver applies to the current block at the time of completion the article exams.
-If a diplomate catches up with the article assessments in years 4-6 (second 3-year block), the 16 SA credits is waived for the 2nd 3-year block, but they cannot count two SA-CME waivers per block.
+A minimum of 8 out of 24 SA CME credits must derive from SA activities listed on the Approved Products List.
+If a diplomate catches up with the article exams in years 4-6 (second 3-year block), the 16 SA credits is waived for the 2nd 3-year block, but they cannot count two SA-CME waivers per block.

 Note: ABPN is not a CME provider.
 While non-CME Self-Assessment waiver options contribute to the Self-Assessment requirement of the ABPN CC Program, they are NOT recognized by state medical licensing boards as Category 1 CME credits.